Ukrainian forces strike key bridge in Russian-occupied south

-KYIV, Ukraine (AP) — Ukrainian forces have struck and seriously damaged a bridge that is key for supplying Russian troops in southern Ukraine, a regional official said Wednesday.
+KYIV, Ukraine (AP) — Ukrainian forces struck and seriously damaged a bridge Wednesday that is key for supplying Russian troops in southern Ukraine, a regional official said, as Russian shelling killed civilians including a 13-year-old boy waiting at a bus stop in the embattled country's northeast.

+Moscow, meanwhile, made it clear that it wants to consolidate territorial gains it has made in Ukraine since invading on Feb.
+24.

+Russian Foreign Minister Sergey Lavrov told state-controlled RT television and the RIA Novosti news agency in an interview published Wednesday that Russia has expanded the scope of its “special military operation” from the Donetsk and Luhansk regions in eastern Ukraine — where Russia-backed separatist have been fighting since 2014 — to include the Kherson and Zaporizhzhia regions and other territories.

+“Now it’s a different geography,” he said, as he also repeated earlier claims by Moscow that the U.S. and Britain were expanding the ostilities.

+Ukraine sought to loosen Russia's grip on the southern Kherson region by striking a strategically important bridge.

-Kirill Stremousov, deputy head of the Moscow-backed temporary administration for the Russia-controlled southern Kherson region, said the Ukrainian military struck the Antonivskyi Bridge, which crosses the Dnipro River, with missiles Wednesday, scoring 11 hits.
+Kirill Stremousov, deputy head of the Moscow-backed temporary administration in the region, said the Ukrainian military struck the Antonivskyi Bridge, which crosses the Dnieper River, using U.S.-supplied HIMARS multiple rocket launchers.

-He said in remarks carried by the Interfax news agency that the bridge sustained serious damage but it wasn't closed for traffic.

-“The bridge is in poor condition now,” Stremousov said, according to Interfax.
-“The bridge wasn't closed, traffic across it is still continuing, but the situation is serious.”

-The 1.4-kilometer (0.9-mile) bridge is the main crossing across the Dnieper River in the Kherson region, and if it’s made unusable it would be hard for the Russian military to keep supplying its forces in the region amid repeated Ukrainian attacks.
+The 1.4-kilometer (0.9-mile) bridge is the main river crossing in the Kherson region.
+Knocking it out would make it hard for the Russian military to keep supplying its forces in the region amid repeated Ukrainian attacks.

-Stremousov said that the Ukrainian forces used the U.S.-supplied HIMARS multiple rocket launchers to strike the bridge, adding that some of them were intercepted by Russian air defenses.
+“The bridge wasn't closed, traffic across it is still continuing, but the situation is serious,” Stremousov said, according to Interfax.

 Early in the war, Russian troops quickly overran the Kherson region just north of the Crimean Peninsula that Russia annexed in 2014.
 They have faced Ukrainian counterattacks, but have largely held their ground.